ThePhD/sol2/docs/source/features.rst

 * User-Defined Type (:doc:`sol::usertype<api/usertype>` in the API) support:
 	- Set member functions to be called
 	- Set member variables
+	- Set variables on a class that are based on setter/getter functions
 	- Use free-functions that take the Type as a first argument (pointer or reference)
 	- Support for "Factory" classes that do not expose constructor or destructor
 	- Modifying memory of userdata in C++ directly affects Lua without copying, and